-DOCOMO currently offers DOCOMO Open Innovation Cloud (dOIC) and Cloud Direct service as edge computing resources for public use.
+DOCOMO currently offers docomo MEC[TM] and MEC dairekuto[TM] as edge computing resources for public use, and has nine locations nationwide.
 We will distribute computing resources to more locations in addition to the 4 locations nationwide deployed at service launch.
 In addition, companies and local governments are installing their private systems such as local 5G, and many of them may eventually deploy computing resources as well.